Zero-1729/rocket/docs/Specification.md

 add + me; // same meaning as expression above
 1024 * 6;
 9826 / 22.3;
+33 // 3; // Yes even though comments begin with '//' Rocket can tell the difference between the floor operator and a comment

 -333; // Also considered an expression
 ```